Ennio Morricone: Discography

-Awards and honors
+Awards and honours

 Morricone receives the Per Artem ad Deum Medal (English: "Through Arts to God") from Cardinal Gianfranco Ravasi.

 Morricone received his first Academy Award nomination in 1979 for the score to Days of Heaven (Terrence Malick, 1978).
 He received his second Oscar nomination for The Mission.
 He also received Oscar nominations for his scores to The Untouchables (1987), Bugsy (1991), Malèna (2000), and The Hateful Eight (2016).
 In February 2016, Morricone won his first competitive Academy Award for his score to The Hateful Eight.
 Morricone and Alex North are the only composers to receive the Academy Honorary Award since its introduction in 1928.
 He received the award in February 2007, "for his magnificent and multifaceted contributions to the art of film music."

 In 2005, four film scores by Ennio Morricone were nominated by the American Film Institute for an honoured place in the AFI's Top 25 of Best American Film Scores of All Time.
 His score for The Mission was ranked 23rd in the Top 25 list.
 Morricone was nominated seven times for a Grammy Award.
 In 2009 The Recording Academy inducted his score for The Good, the Bad, and the Ugly (1966) into the Grammy Hall of Fame.
 In 2010 Ennio Morricone and Icelandic singer Björk won the Polar Music Prize.
 The Polar Music Prize is Sweden's biggest music award and is typically shared by a pop artist and a classical musician.
 It was founded by Stig Anderson, manager of Swedish pop group ABBA, in 1989.
 A Variety poll of 40 top current film composers selected The Mission as the greatest film score of all time.

-In 1971, he received a "Targa d'Oro" for worldwide sales of 22 million, and by 2016 Morricone had sold more than 70 million records worldwide.
+In 1971, Morricone received a "Targa d'Oro" for worldwide sales of 22 million, and by 2016 Morricone had sold more than 70 million records worldwide.
 In 2007, he received the Academy Honorary Award "for his magnificent and multifaceted contributions to the art of film music".
 He was nominated for a further six Oscars, and in 2016, received his only competitive Academy Award for his score to Quentin Tarantino's film The Hateful Eight, at the time becoming the oldest person ever to win a competitive Oscar.
 His other achievements include three Grammy Awards, three Golden Globes, six BAFTAs, ten David di Donatello, eleven Nastro d'Argento, two European Film Awards, the Golden Lion Honorary Award, and the Polar Music Prize in 2010.
 The soundtrack for The Mission (1986) was certified gold in the United States.
 The album Yo-Yo Ma Plays Ennio Morricone stayed for 105 weeks on the Billboard Top Classical Albums.